 Second, Zawahiri articulated the need to continue the momentum which ensured al-Qaeda remained relevant in people’s minds.
 He sought to illustrate al-Qaeda as a resolute jihadi force by emphasising both intangibles, such as ideas and the sustenance of a social movement, alongside tangibles, such as attacks against Western targets.

-Third, there was a need to offer a semblance of continuity from a first generation of leaders, to which Zawahiri himself belonged, and a second generation that would ensure the organisation’s future relevance.
+Third, there was a need to offer a semblance of continuity from the first generation of leaders, to which Zawahiri himself belonged, to the second generation, that would ensure the organisation’s future relevance.

 Defining the limits of ‘appropriate’ violence

 Zawahiri’s statements over these five years evokes fundamental debates about the appropriate limits and boundaries of violent protest within Sunni Muslim revolutionary movements.

 The central question in these debates concerns the ‘correct’ (from legalistic, functional, and practical standpoints) form of militancy.
 Zawahiri has been on both sides of this argument, defending more profound, ruthless, and indiscriminate campaigns of violence as well as making the case for stricter adherence to limitations and breaks on the use of force.
 As he risked being outflanked by IS, he became firmly placed in the latter camp.

 Zawahiri has responded to the rise of IS by situating himself and al-Qaeda in ‘the middle’ in the hope that this will provide some of the key ingredients for its future survival